Anatomy in a Changing Field. Why it Still Matters.

 Curiosity First

 Anatomy, to me, is not about memorization, it’s about curiosity.
-I know a class is successful when students begin asking deeper questions: “Could this nerve variation explain symptoms in some patients?”
-“What happens when this structure fails?”
+I know a class is successful when students begin asking deeper questions: “Could this nerve variation explain symptoms in some patients?” or “What happens when this structure fails?”.

 One student recently noticed a rare course of the sciatic nerve.
 That single observation sparked a rich discussion on clinical symptoms that wouldn’t show up on a scan.
 That’s what anatomy can do, it bridges textbook knowledge with real-life uncertainty.